rbirkby/Ilmer.org/history/sessions-records.md

 ## Michaelmas Session, 10th October, 1723 [10 George I]

+p.457.
+Jurors for the body of the county.

 John Hughes of Quainton, Thomas Kimpton of Cheddington, Andrew Medwyn of Little Marlow, Robert Moores of Cheddington, John Neighbour of West Wycombe, Henry [James] Newell of Saunderton, Robert Seabrooke of Cheddington, Robert Taylor of Thornborough, Richard Titt of Ickford, Henry Whitchurch of Stoke Mandeville, Charles Whitehall of Padbury, Thomas Williamson of Newport Pagnell, Joseph Woolhead of Thornborough and John Woolvyn of **Ilmer**.
 (Sess.R.84/2)

 ---